ZeroP14/ClunkSimulator/CollisionDetectionProblem.md

 There might be some problems which are caused by rigidbody.
 I'll give you the best example I can.
 Imagine, you want to create a game where 2 objects (each with a rigidbody) needs to move at the high speed.

 First problem, at high speed, these objects can go through walls, we don't what that.
-It is easy to solve, you need changed `CollisionDetectionMode` in the inspector to `Continuous`.
+It is easy to solve, you need to change `CollisionDetectionMode` in the inspector to `Continuous`.

 Second problem, objects still can go through each other.
 The solution, as the documentation says, to change `CollisionDetectionMode` to `ContinuousDynamic` for one of the objects.